thanishqraam17/Computer-Networks-Orange-Problem/README.md

 ---

 ### 2. Simulating Link Failure
-We break the primary link using the Mininet command:
+We break the primary link using the Mininet terminal command:

 ```bash
 link s1 s2 down